gear-foundation/gear-wiki/docs/developing-contracts/examples/rock-paper-scissors.md

 - `SuccessfulMove(ActorId)` is an event that occurs when someone uses `MakeMove` action successfully, it returns an ActorId of the player who made this move.
 - `SuccessfulReveal` is an event that occurs when someone uses `Reveal` action successfully, it returns reveal result with actual game stage after this reveal.
 - `GameConfigChanged` is an event that occurs when someone uses `ChangeNextGameConfig` action successfully.
-- `GameWasStopped` is an event that occurs when the wallet uses `StopGame` action successfully, it returns the IDs of the players who got their reward or got their bet back.
+- `GameStopped` is an event that occurs when the wallet uses `StopGame` action successfully, it returns the IDs of the players who got their reward or got their bet back.

 ### State